 Five years in, Sony's PlayStation 4 has cemented itself as the most popular home console, and for good reason.
-It has a slew of superb exclusive games like Spider-Man and God of War, tons of entertainment features and VR support, and can often be found for well under $300.
+It has a slew of superb exclusive games like Spider-Man and God of War, tons of entertainment features and VR support, and PS4 deals make it possible to find the console for well under $299.

 But with the always-evolving Xbox One and the red-hot, portable Nintendo Switch, is the PS4 still the system to get in 2018?
 Here's a look at how Sony's console has evolved over the years, and whether you should buy one right now.